Skip to main content

 Rational Expressions

 Rational expressions are fractions where the numerator and denominator are polynomials.
-Understanding how to manipulate these expressions, including finding a common denominator and simplifying, is crucial for solving equations involving them.
-In this problem, the presence of rational expressions requires careful handling to avoid undefined values.
+Understanding how to manipulate these expressions, including finding common denominators and simplifying, is crucial for solving equations involving them.
+In this problem, the presence of rational expressions requires careful handling to combine and solve the equation effectively.

 Recommended video: